International Student Information

 The information on this form becomes part of the I-20 application submitted to the Student and Exchange Visitor Information System (SEVIS) and must be provided before a student visa is issued.
 SEVIS is a Web-based information system designed to track all foreign students attending college in the United States under the F-1 student visa program.

-Holy Apostles is required to verify the authenticity of each application for admission before the F-1 student visa is issued.
-Specifically, Holy Apostles must provide, on the I-20 form, information that includes the student’s major, level of education, anticipated start and end dates for studies and sources of funding.
+Holy Apostles College and Seminary is required to verify the authenticity of each application for admission before the F-1 student visa is issued.
+Specifically, Holy Apostles College and Seminary must provide, on the I-20 form, information that includes the student’s major, level of education, anticipated start and end dates for studies and sources of funding.

 International-student applicants are responsible for complying with all government regulations regarding the F-1 student visa.
 Final documentation is issued by American consulates or embassies in foreign countries.